Saelyria/Braid/README.md

 ## License

-Coordinator is available under the MIT license.
+Tableau is available under the MIT license.
 See the LICENSE file for more info.